- Task Issued: Week 2, Term 1, 2020

 - Cutting & re-assemblage images for impact.
 Inspired by Matthieu Bourel

-The following handouts and course notes are to be completed/stored in your folder in your professional folio.
-These will be required revision for your mid course exam:
+The following handouts and course notes are to be completed/stored in a folder in your professional folio.

 - Using the enlarger – label diagram